 Commercial laser pointers are most commonly designed to assist speakers when giving lectures or business presentations.
 A high-tech alternative to the retractable metal pointer, the laser pointer beam will produce a small dot of light on whatever object at which it is aimed.
 It can draw an audience’s attention to a particular key point in a slide show.
 They are also useful to point out overhead items during audits and at construction sites.

 Pointers-like devices are also used for other purposes such as the aligning of other lasers, laying pipes in construction, and as aiming devices for firearms.

-LBNL allows the use of class 2 and Class 3A/R laser pointers without prior approval.
+LBNL allows the use of Class 2 and Class 3a or 3R laser pointers with an output of up to 5 milliwatts without prior approval.
 The use of any other class laser pointer will need the prior approval of the Laser Safety Officer.
-All users and hosts of speakers are expected to follow safe laser practices:
+All users and speakers are expected to follow safe laser practices:

 Laser Pointer Tips:

 |Never shine a laser pointer at anyone.
 Laser pointers are designed to illustrate inanimate objects.|